LeoRogers/MachineLearning/README.md

 **test**: Contains classes used for the testing and evaluation of a classifier

+And the subpackage **utilities**, which contains:

+**mathfuncs**: mathematical functions which might be useful for a variety of classes

 ## TODO:
 1. K-fold cross validation in the test module
+2. Learning rate schedule
-2. Import/export a trained model in the io module
+3. Import/export a trained model in the io module
-3. Import/export preprocessed data in the io module
+4. Import/export preprocessed data in the io module
-4. Add more things to this TODO list
+5. Add more things to this TODO list